SEN Information Report - November 2025

 Transition to a new school

 The majority of our children leave us in year six and join one of the Newham secondary schools.
-Our SENCo has a transition meeting with the SENCo at the child's new school.
+Our SENCo attends a transition meeting with the child's new school.
 Here they pass on copies of all the key information about the child e.g. copies of their most recent SEND Support Plan and any other reports.
 We make recommendations to the school about what provision the child needs and a copy of the meeting notes are passed to the parent of the child.
-We also organise extra transition visits where a member of Gainsborough staff attends the school with the pupil.
-This might include becoming more familiar with the school building, learning about the timetable and meeting some of the staff.
+We also organise extra transition visits where a member of Gainsborough staff attends the school with the pupil on a weekly basis for at least 3 weeks.
+This might include becoming more familiar with the school building and learning about the timetable.

-When our pupils are preparing to join a new school we make contact with their new school and invite them to our school to spend time with the pupil, meet with our staff and the family.
+When our pupils are preparing to join a new school we make contact with their new school and invite them to our school to meet with our staff and the family.
 This is an opportunity for the new school to find out as much information as possible about the child.
-If possible, staff from the new school can attend the annual review that year; supporting the new school staff to understand the child's needs.
-We gather pictures of the new school and talk to the child about it frequently; parents/carers are also given a copy if this.
+If possible, staff from the new school might attend the annual review that year so actions for the following year can be agreed.
+We invite staff from the new school to spend time with the pupil at our school and our staff accompany the child to visit the new school, supporting the new school staff to begin to understand the child's needs.
+We take pictures of the new school and talk to the child about it frequently; parents/carers are also given a copy if this.
+We ask the new school to lend the child a school jumper or t-shirt that they wear when they attend the new school.
 All school records are passed to the new school.

 Transition to our school

 When any child joins our school we are required to complete an admission interview.
 In addition to this, for pupils with a high level of need or part of the resource provision, two members of staff will visit the family at home to meet the child where they feel most comfortable.
 We also talk with the child and family about their likes, dislikes, how the child learns best and what they do when the child is happy or sad.
 We try to find out as much as we can to help us plan their transition.
 Members of staff will also visit the child in their current nursery or school.
 Again, this allows staff to find out as much as we can about the child, including the strategies that work and the ones that do not.
-The length and the nature of transition for each child starting at our school is individualised.
+The length and the nature of transition to our school is planned around the needs of the child.
 The current setting, other agency staff and the family will plan together when the child will visit the school and how long each visit will last and will agree the review points before the child start to attend full time with us.

-Lucie Baxter Lacey (02074763533) is the designated staff member who oversees looked-after and previously looked-after children.
-She will work with the SENCO, to make sure that all teachers understand how looked-after or previously looked-after childrens' circumstances and their SEN might interact, and what the implications are for teaching and learning.
+Barb Sims is the designated staff member who oversees looked-after and previously looked-after children.
+She will work with the SENCo, to make sure that all teachers understand how looked-after or previously looked-after children’s circumstances and their SEN might interact, and what the implications are for teaching and learning.

 Children who are looked-after or previously looked-after will be supported much in the same way as any other child who has SEND.
 However, looked-after pupils will also have a personal education plan (PEP).
 We will make sure that the PEP and any SEN support plans or EHC plans are consistent and complement one another.

-- 17. What should I do if I have a complaint about my child's SEN support?
+17. What should I do if I have a complaint about the provision for my child with special educational needs?

-If you have any issue regarding your child’s education, we highly recommend coming in and talking to the appropriate person first; usually the SENCo.
+If you have any issue regarding your child’s education, we highly recommend coming in and talking to the appropriate person first.
+This might be the SENCo.
 If this does not resolve your issue, then the school has a comprehensive complaints procedure which is available in the school office and on the school website.

-- 18. What support is available for me and my family?
+18. What support is available to me and my family?

 We are able to signpost parents/carers to different services, support groups and we introduce parents to others with children who have SEND.
 We work closely with other professional services and make referrals when needed.